 Ernie’s Wine and Liquor, San Jose Bay Area

 The Van Asperen’s also used to own two restaurants in Marin County, the Dock on Main Street in Tiburon (now site of the Waters Edge Hotel) and Windjammer.
 Ernie and Virginia moved to the Napa Valley in 1968 from Marin County and purchased 200+ acres of land off of White Sulphur Springs Road in the hills just east of St. Helena.
 Their primary residence was on top of a knoll they called Round Hill.
 Incidentally, today this site is owned by Kathryn Green (the Green Vineyard) – Kathryn also owns Napa Valley’s iconic Grace Family Vineyards.

 Round Hill wines were initially produced in 1978 at what was originally the York Winery founded in 1880 by Eli McLane York on Lodi Lane (just north of St. Helena).
 This winery was abandoned at the time Ernie began making wine here – the building has an interesting history – at one time the upper floor was used by York’s grandchildren as a skating rink.
+At one point the property also was used for housing eggs – picked up and delivered by train.
 Severely damaged in the Loma Prieta earthquake in 1989, it was extensively restored and today is a private residence.